awsdocs/aws-codedeploy-user-guide/doc_source/instances-tagging.md

 **Note**
 You can also include Amazon EC2 Auto Scaling groups in deployment groups, but they are identified by their names rather than by tags applied to instances\.
 For information, see [Integrating AWS CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.

-The criteria for instances in a deployment group can be as simple as a single tag in a single tag group, or as complex as 10 tags each in a maximum of three tag groups\.
+The criteria for instances in a deployment group can be as simple as a single tag in a single tag group\.
+It can be as complex as 10 tags each in a maximum of three tag groups\.

 If you use a single tag group, any instance identified by at least one tag in the group is included in the deployment group\.
 If you use multiple tag groups, only instances that are identified by at least one tag in *each* of the tag groups are included\.